-How Long Will a Dual Diagnosis Rehab In Florida Last?
+How Long Will a Florida Dual Diagnosis Program Last?

 It’s difficult to pinpoint an exact timeframe for treatment.
 Dual diagnosis may take longer to treat successfully than a single diagnosis of substance abuse disorder.
 You’ll need time for detox, as well as time for professionals to observe your behavior and interact with you in therapy.
 An adequate amount of time enables them to provide an accurate diagnosis.
-Call to speak with a counselor at 12 Keys for advice.
+Call to speak with a counselor at our dual diagnosis rehab center in Florida for advice.

 If you are prescribed medications to treat mental illness, these medicines often take time to act.
 It may take weeks, or even months, for you to experience the full effect.
-While it’s impossible to give you an exact timeframe, the staff at 12 Keys will do everything possible to help you.
+While it’s impossible to give you an exact timeframe, the staff at 12 Keys dual diagnosis treatment center in Florida will do everything possible to help you.
 Healing takes time, especially healing from addiction and mental illness.

 How Do I Explain My Dual Diagnosis to Others?

 You’re under no obligation to tell anyone the details of your diagnosis.
 You’ll probably want to share the facts with family and friends closest to you, such as your spouse, parents or children.

 Choose the time and place for your talk carefully.
 Make sure you have privacy and make sure there’s plenty of time for your loved ones to ask questions and express their concerns and thoughts.
 Don’t rush the conversation.